-Basic collecting data for MEL's databased collections (including taxon name, accession number and generalised latitude and longitude) is available through Australia's Virtual Herbarium (AVH).
+Basic collecting data for databased collections (including taxon name, accession number and generalised latitude and longitude) is available through Australia's Virtual Herbarium (AVH).
 Requests for more detailed specimen information (including collector, collecting date and locality description) are serviced at the discretion of the Collections Manager and charges may apply.
-MEL also accepts requests for images of individual herbarium specimens.
+Requests for images of individual herbarium specimens are also accepted.
 Requests for specimen data or images should be sent to the Collections Manager.
 Please include an outline of the research project and a description of how the data will be used.

-MEL participates in a loan program with recognised herbaria around the world.
+The Herbarium participates in a loan program with recognised herbaria around the world.
 Specimens are loaned for the purpose of taxonomy and systematic research.
 Researchers wishing to loan specimens from the Herbarium must abide by the Herbarium's Conditions of Loan.
 Loan requests should be sent as formal letters addressed to the Collections Manager.
 Strict conditions apply to the importation of herbarium material into Australia.
-Institutions wishing to send material to MEL should first contact the Collections Manager for information on quarantine requirements.
+Institutions wishing to send material should first contact the Collections Manager for information on quarantine requirements.

 The State Botanical Collection at the National Herbarium is not open to the public and access for researchers is by prior appointment only.
 Please contact the Collections Manager to arrange an appointment.
 Researchers wishing to use the Royal Botanic Gardens Victoria Library should make a separate appointment with the Librarian.

 Researchers wanting more information about loans, appointments and detailed specimen data or images, please contact: